 "Part of the plan was to feed misinformation to the Germans as to where the D-Day landings were going to be.
-Amiens was in the area where the Germans were convinced D-Day was going to take place, near the Pas-de-Calais.
+Amicns was in the area where the Germans were convinced D-Day was going to take place, near the Pas-dc-Calais.

-"Of course, the British couldn't declare they had been prepared to sac-rifice the lives of 100 French men, so they fed this idea they were saving the lives of the French Resistance.'
+"Of course, the British couldn't declare they had been prepared to sac-rifice the lives of 100 French men, so they fed this idea they were saving the lives of the French Resistance."

-In the book, Dr Ducellier says the story that an agent with knowledge of D-Day was in the prison could only have been put about to dupe the Germight risk capture.
-"Furthermore, exact date of D-Day had not been decided at the time of the Amiens
+In the book, Dr Ducellier says the story that an agent with knowledge of D-Day was in the prison could only have been put about to dupe the Germans.

-He said: "It is highly improbable, given the level of security surrounding the planning for D-Day, that anyone with highly classified knowledge would have been placed in a position where he
+He said: "It is highly improbable, given the level of security surrounding the planning for D-Day, that anyone with highly classified knowledge would have been placed in a position where he might risk capture.

-"However, German intelligence officers could be convinced that someone in the prison did have that knowledge, it would suit the aims of the
+"Furthermore. the exact date of D-Day had not been decided at the time of the Amiens raid.
+"However, German intelligence officers could be convinced that someone in the prison did have that knowledge, it would suil the aims of the published by Red Kite.

-The 18 Mosquitos were led by Group Captain Percy Pickard DSO DFC.
-His aircraft was shot down by a Focke-Wulf 190 fighter, killing him and his navigator, Flight Lieutenant John
+British very well."
+The I8 Mosquitos were led by Group.
+Captain Percy Pickard DSO DFC.
+His aircraft was shot down by a Focke-Wulf 190 fighter, killing him and his navigator, Flight Lieutenant John Pacadler.
 Broadley.

-The Amiens Raid Secrets Revealed is published by Red Kite.
+The Amiens Raid Secrets Revealed is